miniboxing/miniboxing.github.io/using_out.md

 short_title: Command Line
 ---

-This page will explain how to use the miniboxing plugin on the command line.
+This page will explain how to use the miniboxing plugin from the command line.

 Miniboxing is a Scala compiler plugin and thus performs its transformations as part of the compilation pipeline.
 In order to use miniboxing, you will need to add two artifacts:

  * the miniboxing runtime support library and
  * the miniboxing compiler plugin